self-actuated/actuated.com/posts/2024-03-12-gpus-for-github-actions.md

 So today, we're announcing early access to actuated for GPUs.
 Whether your machine has one GPU, two, or ten, you can allocate them directly to a microVM for a CI job, giving strong isolation, and the same ephemeral environment that you're used to with GitHub's hosted runners.

 ![Our test rig with 2x 3060s](/images/2024-03-gpus/3060.jpg)
-> Our test rig has with 2x 3060s and is available for customer demos and early testing.
+> Our test rig has 2x Nvidia 3060 GPUs and is available for customer demos and early testing.

 We've compiled a list of vendors that provide access to fast, bare-metal compute, but at the moment, there are only a few options for bare-metal with GPUs.